Jathin-24/website-blocker-v1/README.md

-# 🚫 Website Blocker v1 (Focus Guardian)

-A Chrome extension that helps you stay focused by blocking distracting websites and keywords.
-Includes a modern React UI, persistent settings, analytics, dark mode, and more.
+Here’s a **cleaned-up and well-structured version** of your `README.md` with an improved **file structure section** and better formatting for clarity and professionalism:

 ---

+# 🚫 Website Blocker v1 — *Focus Guardian*

+A Chrome extension to help you stay focused by blocking distracting websites and keywords.
+It features a modern React UI, persistent settings, analytics, dark mode, and more.

+---

 ## 🔧 Features

-- ✅ Block websites by URL or keyword
+* ✅ Block websites by URL or keyword
-- 🔐 Hide sensitive blocklists (only visible after login)
+* 🔐 Hide sensitive blocklists (visible only after login)
-- 📊 Track site usage and view analytics
+* 📊 Track site usage and view analytics
-- 🎨 React-based popup and options UI
+* 🎨 React-based popup and options UI
-- 🌑 Dark mode toggle
+* 🌑 Dark mode toggle
-- 📁 Backup and import settings
+* 📁 Backup and import settings
-- 🔔 Sound/vibration alerts for blocked sites
+* 🔔 Sound/vibration alerts for blocked sites
-- 🧠 Unlock override (password protected)
+* 🧠 Unlock override (password protected)
-- ⚙️ Built with Webpack, Babel, and modern ES6+
+* ⚙️ Built with Webpack, Babel, and modern ES6+

 ---

 ## 🚀 How It Works

-1. **Content Script (`content.js`)** runs on each webpage and checks if the current URL or content contains blocked keywords.
+1. **Content Script** (`content.js`): Runs on each webpage to check for blocked URLs or keywords.
-2. **Background Script (`background.js`)** manages communication and enforces site-blocking logic.
+2. **Background Script** (`background.js`): Manages core logic and communication between components.
-3. **Popup UI (`popup.jsx`)** provides quick view of the extension status and toggle features.
+3. **Popup UI** (`popup.jsx`): Shows quick extension status and allows toggling features.
-4. **Options Page (`options.jsx`)** allows you to:
-   - Add/remove blocked URLs/keywords
-   - Set password
-   - Enable dark mode
-   - Export/import your settings
+4. **Options Page** (`options.jsx`): Manage blocklists, passwords, dark mode, and import/export settings.
-5. **Settings are stored** in `chrome.storage.local` for persistence.
+5. **Settings Storage**: Uses `chrome.storage.local` for persistent data.

 ---